1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ??? tip "Clean the Plate of the Bed"

     - Before starting a print, make sure the surface of the plate is clean and without any traces of oil, silicone or other stuff which avoids that the filament sticks to the surface.
-To clean it, use isopropyl alcohol.
+To clean it, use isopropyl alcohol or (what I personally use and recommend) silicone remover spray (it's the stuff the guys use to clean the surface before spraypainting a car).
     - Already touching the plate with your fingers leads to a little amoung of grease left there which already might be enough to cause problems for your print to stick on the bed, so maybe always use disposable gloves when touching it, taking it off or repositioning it.
     - If there's a rest of filament stuck on the plate, *never* try to scratch it off with metal or other sharp materials as you don't want to harm the PEI coating.
 Heat up the bed and try to peel off the filament instead.
 If that doesn't work, take off the plate and heat up the area using your hot air gun - sooner or later you'll be able to peel it off.
 However, be careful to not overheat and maybe harm the coating though.